-From albatrosses to yellowheads you can learn more about some of New Zealand's native birds.
+From albatrosses to yellowheads you can learn more about some of New Zealand's native birds, and how we can protect them.

 The at risk, naturally uncommon banded rail/moho pererū is a native subspecies which inhabits wetlands throughout New Zealand.